alan-turing-institute/simulate/README.md

-# Science Gateway
+# Gateway

 A user-friendly web-based interface for managing simulations on HPC and cloud resources.

 This repository is for managing project-level issues.
 See separate repositories below for code and component-level issues.

-- [science-gateway-inputs](https://github.com/alan-turing-institute/science-gateway-inputs): A frontend web application.
+- [gateway-inputs](https://github.com/alan-turing-institute/gateway-inputs): A frontend web application.
-- [science-gateway-data-model](https://github.com/alan-turing-institute/science-gateway-data-model): A middleware service between the frontend and multiple job managers.
+- [gateway-data-model](https://github.com/alan-turing-institute/gateway-data-model): A middleware service between the frontend and multiple job managers.
-- [science-gateway-job-manager-blue](https://github.com/alan-turing-institute/science-gateway-job-manager-blue): A service for deploying backend simulator resources.
+- [gateway-job-manager-blue](https://github.com/alan-turing-institute/gateway-job-manager-blue): A service for deploying backend simulator resources.
-- [science-gateway-simulator-openfoam](https://github.com/alan-turing-institute/science-gateway-simulator-openfoam): A backend simulator for OpenFOAM.
+- [gateway-simulator-openfoam](https://github.com/alan-turing-institute/gateway-simulator-openfoam): A backend simulator for OpenFOAM.

 ### Installation